tyronyiu/Uni/MGT345/2019-02-04-continued.md

 > The goal is to validate the selection test.
 Is our test valid and doing what it
 > is supposed to do?

+### Employment Test

+**Achievement test**
+: A test of current knowledge / skills.

+**Cognitive ability test**
+: A test that determines general reasoning ability, memory, vocabulary, verbal fluency and numerical abilities.

+**Aptitude test**
+: A test of how well a person can learn or acquire skills or abilities.